 Types of research

-The Birmingham CRF is multi-specialty and receives funding from the National Institute for Health Research (NIHR) specifically for experimental medicine research.
+The Birmingham CRF is multi-specialty and receives funding from the National Institute for Health and Care Research (NIHR) specifically for experimental medicine research.
 Later phase studies with an experimental element or complex visits which cannot be accommodated elsewhere in either trust will also be considered.
 The CRF staff work closely with R&D colleagues across BHP ensure research projects are carried out in the most appropriate setting.
 Please note that the CRF space is dedicated research space, so NHS service work is not to be undertaken in the facility.

 Applying to use the CRF